What You Need to Know About Sailing in Vanuatu

 What Can't You Bring into Vanuatu on a Yacht?

-Any firearms or ammunition on board must be declared on arrival.
-These will either be surrendered to Customs for safekeeping or sealed on board if Customs are satisfied they can be securely stored.
+Any firearms or ammunition on board must be declared on arrival and will be held at Customs until departure.

 Certain goods are strictly prohibited, including narcotics, obscene materials and some types of firearms, with severe penalties for breaches.

 We can attest that Vanuatu's biosecurity rules are also quite strict.
-Fresh meat, fruit, vegetables, animals and foreign garbage must not be taken ashore without permission, and some items may not even be allowed to remain on board after arrival.
+Fresh meat, fruit, vegetables, animals and foreign garbage must not be taken ashore without permission, with honey specifically prohibited from entry.
+Fresh produce and plants must be declared upon arrival, and all rubbish must be disposed of for biosecurity purposes.

 What are the Port Dues and Fees for Yachts in Vanuatu?

 All visiting yachts and small craft are required to pay port dues.
-The standard charge is VT$7,875 for the first 30 days or part thereof, with additional daily charges applying after this period.
+The standard charge is 7,000 VT for the first 30 days or part thereof, with additional daily charges applying after this period.

 Port dues are paid to the Ports and Harbours office, or to Customs at your final port of departure if the Ports office is unavailable.